How to make dal makhani, the most luxurious and creamy dal of all

 Step 6

 Cut the remaining ginger into matchsticks.
-In a small saucepan over medium-high heat, melt the remaining 2 tablespoons ghee.
+In a small saucepan over medium-high heat, melt the remaining 2 tablespoons of ghee.
 Add the remaining ginger and fry until the ginger starts to turn golden brown, about 1 minute.
 Pour the fried ginger and ghee over the dal.
 Garnish with the cilantro, if using, and serve hot.

 Nutrition Information